atom-box/buttercup/readMe.md

 # Evan Genest Web Developer Portfolio

 ## Immediate Quick To Do:
+* Portfolio needs full-bleed on at least the hero.
-* Flood needs 3-cols changed to stacked-three.  bottom of each should conclude with "more" or "continue on to photos and stories"
+* Flood needs 3-cols changed to stacked-three: investigate Cards-bootstrap.  bottom of each should conclude with "more" or "continue on to photos and stories"
 * Move half of each columns content to those sites.
 * The color contrast between the Shakespeare header and background needs to become negligible.
 * If you can't bear to part with this portfolio design after all this, deploy it as a project.
 Then restyle the head as pure vanilla something.